Kruithne/spooder/README.md

 By default, `spooder` will register routes defined with `server.route()` and `server.dir()` as `GET` routes.
 Requests to these routes with other methods will return `405 Method Not Allowed`.

+> [!NOTE]
+> spooder does not automatically handle HEAD requests natively.

 This can be controlled by providing the `method` parameter with a string or array defining one or more of the following methods.

 ```